 LISTEN / WATCH

 Karen McLaughlin Large enjoys performing in concerto, solo, chamber, and large ensemble settings.
 She plays regularly with Traverso Colore: Baroque Flute Ensemble, Tornado Alley Flutes, and the Florida Flute Orchestra.
 She also previously performed with the Konza Wind Quintet, Topeka Symphony Orchestra, Tallahassee Symphony Orchestra, Northwest Florida Symphony Orchestra, and Pensacola Symphony Orchestra.
-As a guest artist, she has enjoyed performing and teaching at universities in Colorado, Florida, Kansas, Missouri, Nebraska, Oklahoma, and Tennessee.
+As a guest artist, she has enjoyed performing and teaching at universities in Arkansas, Colorado, Florida, Kansas, Missouri, Nebraska, Oklahoma, and Tennessee.
 Her performances have taken her across the United States as well as Canada and Japan (2020).

 Dr. Large is Assistant Professor of Flute at the Florida State University College of Music and teaches flute lessons, flute ensemble, low flutes, Baroque flute, and Wind and Percussion Pedagogy.
 She is passionate about helping students navigate their unique paths in the music world and achieves this in her lessons and classes through activities in areas such as music entrepreneurship, audition and competition preparation, community outreach, and grant-writing.
 Dr. Large previously served as Associate Professor of Flute and Music Theory at Kansas State University.